rgehrsitz/Pulsar/docs/AOT Plan.md

 # Pulsar System Refactoring Plan

 ## Overview
 Pulsar is evolving into a fully **AOT-compatible** rules evaluation system.
 The previous **Pulsar.Runtime** project has been deprecated, and its relevant classes and methods have been **migrated into Pulsar.Compiler**.
-This refactoring effort ensures that Pulsar functions as a **code generation tool** that outputs a complete, **standalone C# project** capable of executing all required runtime functionality, including Redis data integration, rule evaluation, and error handling.
+This refactoring effort ensures that Pulsar functions as a **code generation tool** that outputs a complete, **standalone C# project** named **Beacon** that contains all required runtime functionality, including Redis data integration, rule evaluation, and error handling.

 ## Goals
 - **AOT Compatibility**: Ensure the generated project supports **AOT compilation** and produces a fully standalone executable.